FennStatistics/introductory-workshop-in-LLMs/Preparation Checklist/readme.md

 You are invited to download the necessary software for this demonstration.
 Note that this setup requires some familiarity with web development.

-Here's an improved version of the explanation with clear markdown structure:

----

-### 2.1 🔧 Software Setup for "Agentic" Retrieval-Augmented Generation (Optional)

-> This code will enable automatic scanning and processing of large sets of (scientific) PDFs. **I am likely forming a working group** focused on this topic with the goal of a joint publication in the future.

-You are invited to download the necessary software for this demonstration.
-Note that this setup requires some familiarity with web development.

 1. **Set up a Self-Hosted Supabase Server**
    - Follow the instructions [here](https://supabase.com/docs/guides/self-hosting/docker) to install a self-hosted [Supabase](https://supabase.com/) server using Docker.
     - **Windows users**: To run Docker, you must first install the Windows Subsystem for Linux (WSL).
 Follow the WSL setup guide [here](https://learn.microsoft.com/en-us/windows/wsl/install).